Anduril Industries: Ghost

 Ghost is an unmanned aerial vehicle.
 (Note: Anduril calls the Ghost a "small unmanned aircraft system" (sUAS).)
 The name signals its reportedly quiet acoustic signature and ability to avoid detection.
 Ghosts 1, 2, and 3 have been used in military operations.
 Information about them has not been publicly released.

 Ghost 4 was announced in September 2020.
 Constructed using metal alloys and carbon fiber composites, it utilizes a traditional single-rotor helicopter design, which reduces noise, increases efficiency and payload compared to a multirotor design.
 It measures 2.725 m long when fully assembled.
 It can be collapsed to 1.07 m for transport in a backpack.
 Anduril claims a maximum flight time of 100 minutes, a cruise speed of 52 kn, a 35 lb payload capacity, and a charge time of 35 minutes.
 The drone can be remotely or autonomously piloted.

 Machine learning and computer vision algorithms are used to identify and track targets.
 The drone can upload data to Anduril's Lattice system.
 The drone uses Nvidia processing units originally designed for self-driving cars.
 The drone was designed to use on-board processing chips, due to bandwidth limitations for communication links, and to enable radio silence, by processing imagery independently without the need for a centralized analysis system that requires communication.
 An onboard camera provides a live feed for operators.
 Luckey claims it can track and image, in high-resolution, objects up to 2520 ft away.
 (Note: Luckey claims that the Ghost "could track an object and capture detailed images from seven football fields away".
 One football field is 360 ft long, so seven football fields are 2520 ft long in total.)

 Ghost can perform multiple roles due to its five modular payload bays, such as utilizing laser weapons or detecting and tracking cruise missiles.
 Anduril claims that payloads can be swapped out in minutes.
-Multiple Ghosts can reportedly link up, using a conventional rule-based system to form a 'swarm', to relay data amongst themselves to increase effective range to a Lattice station.
+Multiple Ghosts can reportedly link up, using a conventional rule-based system to form a 'swarm', to relay data among themselves to increase effective range to a Lattice station.
 Ghost 4 features improved weatherproofing.
 Its rotor system was also overhauled.

 Users of previous Ghost iterations include the United States Department of Homeland Security and Customs and Border Protection.
 The United States Department of Defense and the Ministry of Defence used Ghost 3.
 The Royal Navy tested Ghost for use on the frontline.
 The U.S. Army selected the Ghost X in September 2024 to fulfil the first tranche of the Company-Level Small UAS Directed Requirement; the Ghost X has a flight time of 75 minutes and a range of 25 km.